-If you are practicing yoga at home, just before you go to bed, you can focus on the more restorative poses that help calm the body both mentally and physically.
+If you practice yoga at home, just before you go to bed, you can focus on the more restorative poses that help mentally and physically calm the body.

 Head to Knee Pose (Janu Sirsasana)

 Performed to both sides.

 Bend one leg and bring the foot all the way into the inner side of your other leg, resting the sole of the foot on the inner thigh.

 Let the knee fall out to the side and down to the mat, the sole of the foot resting against the opposite inner thigh.

 On an exhalation, bend forward from the hip, extend the arms forward, and hold onto; the knee, lower leg, or foot.
 Stay seated for 10 breaths.

 Lying twist (Jathara Parivartanasana).